ReiNoIkari/Morphological-Image-Processing/morpho.md

 <p align="center">
 <img src="/Results/combined_closing.png" width="1000" weight="center">
 </p>

+**Fig.15: Result of the closing operation using as a structuring element a disk of 3 by 3 size.
+Left : Original image, middle : made with ImageJ default function, right : made with MorphoLibJ plugin **

 We can observe that closing have the opposite effect of opening : instead of opening the black areas inside our white figures, closing closes them which have for effect to make them disappear.